Select Documents from the Pinochet Files Artificial Collection

 Reports of Americans being detained by the Chilean military during the coup

 Recognition of the military junta by various nations around the world

 Treatment of Leftist sympathizers and Communist prisoners loyal to President Allende's government

-Transcript from a meeting of 40 high-ranking U.S. government officials who discussed the possibility of a military coup in Chile
+Transcript from a meeting of the 40 Committee, high-ranking U.S. government officials who discussed the possibility of a military coup in Chile

 Mexico's response to President Allende's death and the establishment of the military junta

 A U.S. National Intelligence estimate on President Allende's regime and strategies for a successful coup

 Reaction of the Soviet Union to the events in Chile

 Believed consequences of a Communist victory in the Chilean elections